whatho/hello-world/README.md

 # hello-world

-Hi, I'm whatho, a beginner to coding, interested in activities to do with my kid using Raspberry pi and Arduino.
-Have done some basic code on python and Arduino IDE in the last few days.
+Hi, I'm whatho, a beginner to computing and coding, interested in activities to do with my kid using Raspberry pi.
+Have a xinoRF and slice of radio modules but am unable to access the software to make them connect.
+Any ideas?